mpinchover/Distributed-messaging-server/README.md

 ## TODO's

-- controltower should be parent of
-  - realtime controller (sockets)
-  - message controller (sync flows for messages)
-- Add a "seen" attribute/event to the message
-  - If a message wasn't seen by the client, push it to the top?
-- Add a "typing" attribute/event to the message
-- Allow event and messages to be sent from the room itself
-- Separate out socket and redis events
+### P1

+- Add an API key/auth in some way
+  - once the client connects they should get back a JWT.
+For all socket related req, just use JWT.
+  - use redis to track API keys
 - Run processMessage in go routine and inform the client if a message fails.
 This will let the message be routed directly to the client
-- allow someone to be invited to the chat
 - allow members, rooms to have a stringified text field that can track whatever the user wants.
 - add validation on events
+- run UpdateMessageToSeen in go routine
+- on the server side, mark the messages as seen so the client doesn't have to
+- allow delete message
+- update tests to run in go routines to mimic high, concurrent volumes

+### P2

+- separate out channel and client events
+- allow someone to be invited to the chat
+- Add a "typing" attribute/event to the message

+### P3

+- controltower should be parent of
+  - realtime controller (sockets)
+  - message controller (sync flows for messages)
 - LeaveRoom should also save messages that someone has left the chat